netzke/netzke/README.md

   end

   # Actions are used by Ext JS to share functionality and state b/w buttons and menu items
-  # The handler for this action should be called onPingServer by default
+  # The handler for this action should be called netzkeOnPingServer by default
   action :ping_server

   # Self-configure with a bottom toolbar